abhilashk23/vehant-scs-par/README.md

 # Person Attribute Recognition

 This project aims to perform Person Attribute Recognition (PAR) using a pretrained model and fine tunned on downstream task.
 Below are the steps to set up and run the project.
+The *main* branch contains the pipeline for FEAT (Feature Classifier with ResNet50 Backbone) model (best performing model).
+The *swin* branch contains the pipeline for SWIN (Shifted Window Transformer) model (second best performing model).
+The *beit* branch contains the pipeline for BEiT (Bidirectional Encoder representation from Image Transformers) model (least performing model).

 ## Requirements